XXI New Music Miami ISCM Festival: Greg Stuart, Percussion

 March 21, 2018 @ 7:00 pm - 9:00 pm| Free

 Welcome to the 5th New Music Miami ISCM Festival concert of the year featuring percussionist Greg Stuart in a performance of works by Michael Pisaro.
 Join us for a pre-concert discussion of works at 7:00pm, to be followed by a performance at 7:30pm.

-The FIU School of Music celebrates its 21st year of the New Music Miami ISCM Festival, directed by FIU composer-in-residence Orlando Jacinto Garcia.
+The Herbert and Nicole Wertheim School of Music & Performing Arts celebrates its 21st year of the New Music Miami ISCM Festival, directed by FIU composer-in-residence Orlando Jacinto Garcia.
 The festival runs from January 17 through April 20 and includes the presentation of music by composers from around the world, many of whom are present to discuss their music for FIU students and audiences.
 The festival has continued to expand, featuring new music concerts for acoustic and electro-acoustic instrumentations.
 Performances are free and open to the public.